CONTACT: Kate Kolenda

 FOR IMMEDIATE RELEASE

-Loutit District Library (Grand Haven) to Host Prime Time Family Reading Time®
+Michigan Humanities Council Adds Tribal Library to Prime Time Family Reading Time®

-Lansing— The Michigan Humanities Council is proud to announce that Loutit District Library in Grand Haven has been selected as a Prime Time Family Reading Time® host.
-This brings the total number of Michigan Prime Time host libraries to 16.
+(Lansing) – The Michigan Humanities Council, with help from our generous donors, welcomes the Saginaw Chippewa Tribal Library in Mt.
+Pleasant as a host site for Prime Time Family Reading Time®.
+This brings the number of Michigan Prime Time libraries to 15.

 Prime Time is a literacy program directed toward families with young children who are non-active library users.
-This six-week program includes the reading of a child’s story and facilitated discussion on themes presented in that night’s book.
+The six-week session program includes the reading of a child’s story and facilitated discussion on the themes presented in the book.
 Through family reading, Prime Time breaks multi-cultural and multi-generational barriers.

-Additional participating libraries include those in Alpena, Cassopolis, Charlevoix, Muskegon, Hamtramck, Highland, Jackson, Adrian, Monroe, Saginaw, South Haven, Morenci, Mt.
-Pleasant and Marquette.
+Additional participating libraries include those in Alpena, Cassopolis, Charlevoix, Muskegon, Hamtramck, Highland, Jackson, Adrian, Monroe, Saginaw, South Haven, Morenci and Marquette.
 Kalamazoo Public Library has hosted Prime Time since 2000.